celery/celery/docs/introduction.rst

 The broker pushes tasks to the worker servers.
 A worker server is a networked machine running ``celeryd``.
 This can be one or more machines, depending on the workload.
-See `A look inside the worker`_ to see how the worker server works.

 The result of the task can be stored for later retrieval (called its "tombstone").